YangLab/CIRCexplorer2/docs/tutorial/setup.md

 ###Notes:

+1 hg38 only has RefSeq and KnownGenes (GENCODE) gene annotations, and does not support Ensembl gene annotations.

-1 You could select one gene annotation file among `hg19_ref.txt`, `hg19_kg.txt` or `hg19_ens.txt` at your choice.
+2 You could select one gene annotation file among `hg19_ref.txt`, `hg19_kg.txt` or `hg19_ens.txt` at your choice.
 In addition, you could concatenate all these gene annotation file as a single file for CIRCexplorer2.
 ```
 cat hg19_ref.txt hg19_kg.txt hg19_ens.txt > hg19_ref_all.txt
 ```

-2 CIRCexploer2 TopHat2/TopHat-Fusion pipeline requires [Bowtie](http://bowtie-bio.sourceforge.net/index.shtml) and [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) index files for reference genome.
+3 CIRCexploer2 TopHat2/TopHat-Fusion pipeline requires [Bowtie](http://bowtie-bio.sourceforge.net/index.shtml) and [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) index files for reference genome.
 You could use `bowtie-build` and `bowtie2-build` to index relevant genome.
 Or you could use `CIRCexplorer2 align` to automatically index the genome file (See [Alignment](../tutorial/alignment.md)).
 ```
 # index genome for Bowtie
 bowtie-build hg19.fa bowtie1_index